 The calves' needs are always met first.
 Extra colostrum remains after the calves' needs are satisfied.
 Studies show that most calves would die or have serious health issues if they didn't get at least 2 quarts of colostrum (which doesn't do the dairy farmers any good), so our supplier ensures they get their fill and then collects the remainder.

 It is theorized that strong stomach acid can damage some of the components of colostrum, such as the immunoglobulins and proline-rich polypeptides.
 This means that it is best to take colostrum on an empty stomach with some water so the colostrum will reach your dog or cat’s small intestine intact, with less damage from stomach acids.
-I do this by mixing the colostrum with a very small amount of soft food, yogurt or pumpkin, just enough to get your pet to eat it, plus a tablespoon or two of water (depending on your pet’s size) and provide this fifteen minutes or so before I feed my animals their meal.
+We do this by mixing the colostrum with a very small amount of soft food, yogurt or pumpkin, just enough to get your pet to eat it, plus a tablespoon or so of warm water (depending on your pet’s size) and provide this twenty minutes or so before their main meal.
+This type of extra effort may only be needed to benefit the sick or debiltated animal, others can just have colostrum mixed with meals.

 Pitchford, P. (2002).
 Healing with whole foods: Asian traditions and modern nutrition (3rd ed.).
 Berkeley, CA: North Atlantic Books.